Site icon Circuit Ideas for You

 where,

-With these formula we can choose parts we already have and test the smoke alarm circuit to be sure it works good.
+Hence, with these formulas we can choose parts we already have and test the smoke alarm circuit to be sure it works good.

 How to Build:

-To build a Simple Smoke Alarm Circuit please follow the below mentioned circuit assembling steps:
+To build a Smoke Alarm Circuit please follow the below mentioned circuit assembling steps:

 Conclusion: